tanviweb19/CloneWebApp/README.md

 MADE CLONE APP USING DEPENDENCIES LIKE:

 socket.io,
-express
+express,
-ejs
+ejs,
-uuid
+uuid,
-nodemon
+nodemon,
 peerjs library

 HOW TO RUN THE APP:

-install all the commands in the vsc terminal, saved the files then go to default browser and run http://localhost:3030 ( to check the working of app locally) you can also deploy the app to get connected with other people ( I have deployed the app to Heroku)
+install all the commands in the vsc terminal, saved the files then go to default browser and run http://localhost:3030 ( to check the working of app locally), you can also deploy the app to get connected with other people ( I have deployed the app to Heroku)

 NOTE: "If you are getting the error: 'reference: io io is not defined'